Dutch suspect to be arraigned in slaying of US student

-ROTTERDAM, Netherlands (AP) — An American student living in the Dutch port city of Rotterdam has been stabbed to death in her apartment and police are preparing to arraign a man suspected in the slaying.
+ROTTERDAM, Netherlands (AP) — An American psychology student and musician living in the Dutch port city of Rotterdam has been stabbed to death in her apartment and police were preparing to arraign a man suspected in the slaying, a police spokeswoman said Friday.

-Police spokeswoman Miriam Boers confirmed Friday that the victim was 21-year-old Sarah Papenheim.
+Police spokeswoman Miriam Boers confirmed that the victim was 21-year-old Sarah Papenheim, who was fatally stabbed Wednesday at her home near Erasmus University, where she had been studying since 2016.

-Boers declined to confirm reports in local media that she was a psychology student from Minnesota studying at Rotterdam’s Erasmus University.
+The university issued a statement saying it was shocked by her death and was taking care of students and staff.

-Rotterdam police say in a statement that she died Wednesday after a stabbing incident in her home near the university.
+“Our deepest condolences go out to all Sarah’s family and friends at this poignant time,” the university said.

 Most Read Nation & World Stories